 a) The Company has recognised a lease liability measured at the present value of the remaining lease payments, and right-of-use (ROU) asset at an amount equal to lease liability (adjusted for any related prepayments).
 Management has exercised judgement in determining whether extension and termination options are reasonably certain to be exercised.
-Expenses relating to short-term leases and low-value assets for the year ended March 31, 2022 is ₹ 11.1 Million (March 31, 2021 : ₹ 4.9 Million).
+Expenses relating to short-term leases and low-value assets for the year ended March 31, 2023 is ₹ 5.5 Million (March 31, 2022 : ₹ 11.1 Million).

 As at As at

-March 31, 2022 March 31, 2021
+March 31, 2023 March 31, 2022

 The table below provides details regarding the contractual maturities of lease liabilities on an undiscounted basis:

-Not later than one year 29.7 32.
+Not later than one year 28.7 29.7

-Later than one year and not later than five years 97.0 105.
+Later than one year and not later than five years 102.0 97.0

-Later than five years 225.1 257.
+Later than five years 262.7 225.1

-As at As at
+Year ended Year ended

-March 31, 2022 March 31, 2021
+March 31, 2023 March 31, 2022

 Movement of lease liabilities

-Opening balance 204.2 164.8
+Opening balance 187.1 204.2

-Additions 0.8 53.
+Additions 35.2 0.8

-Deletion (3.5) -0
+Deletion (1.4) (3.5

-Interest on lease liabilities 16.6 17.
+Interest on lease liabilities 17.8 16.

-Payment towards lease liabilities (31.0) (31.4
+Payment towards lease liabilities (30.9) (31.

-Closing balance 187.1 204.2
+Closing balance 207.8 187.

-b) The Company has obtained certain premises for its business operations (including furniture and fittings therein, as applicable) under operating lease or leave and license agreements.
+- b) The Company has obtained certain premises for its business operations (including furniture and fittings therein, as applicable) under operating lease or leave and license agreements.
 These are generally not non-cancellable and range between 11 months to 20 years under leave and license or longer for other lease and are renewable by mutual consent on mutually agreeable terms.
 The Company has given refundable interest free security deposits where applicable in accordance with the agreed terms.
 These refundable security deposits have been valued at amortised cost under relevant Ind AS.
-The company dose not have any minimum lease payment commitment in respect of assets taken on non cancellable operating lease.
+The company dose not have any minimum lease payment commitment in respect of assets taken on non cancellable operating lease. - c) The Company has given certain plant and machinery under lease agreement.
+These are generally not non-cancellable and periods is 25 years under lease